evaletolab/node-postfinance/README.md

     npm install /path/to/postfinance/clone

 ##Features
-When using the node-payment gateway, you basically deal with two separate concepts: payment methods (cards) and transactions (making/loosing money). node-payment's API provides two main constructors that you will use most of the time: `Card` and `Transaction`.
+When using the node-postfinance api, you basically deal with two separate concepts: payment methods (cards) and transactions (making/loosing money). node-postfinance's API provides two main constructors that you will use most of the time: `Card` and `Transaction`.

 Once created the card objects have the following methods:

- + `card.create()`      : creates a new payment methods
+ + `card.publish()`      : publish a payment methods
- + `card.update()`      : updates the payment method details
+ + `card.redact()`       : instructs postfinance to redact (delete) the payment method *Note that Postfinance don't allow you to delete an alias with DirectLink (server-to-server).
- + `card.redact()`      : instructs PostFinance to tag the payment method from vault
+   You can only do this operation by using E-commerce pages.
+We solve the problem by updating an alias with a test visa card that expire a the end of current month.*

 The transaction object is constructed using the `Transaction` constructor.
 The transaction object only has one method: